Starbucks has an amazing range of drinks, but it can be a little overwhelming when you’re up at the counter.

 There are 408 calories, 49 grams of sugar, and 150mg of caffeine in a single serving.

-You can change the milk in the toasted white chocolate mocha to a plant-based alternative to make it dairy free and switch to sugar-free syrup to lower the sugar content.
+You can change the milk in the toasted white chocolate mocha to a plant-based alternative to make it dairy-free Starbucks drink and switch to sugar-free syrup to lower the sugar content.

 You can also ask for decaf, but you're probably better off just ordering a Starbucks white hot chocolate instead.